Reed Digital Collections

 Architecture; Architects; Biology Building; Biology Department; Buildings; Griffin, Lawrence Edmonds [1920-1945 at Reed]; Campus; Sciences;

-The new Biology Building from the southeast, October 3, 1959; architectswere Skidmore, Owings Merrill.
-The building opened in 1959 and was later remodeled when the physics building was built in 1966, which...
+The new Biology Building from the southeast, October 3, 1959, designed by architects Skidmore, Owings Merrill.
+The building opened in 1959 and was later remodeled when the physics building was built in...

 Biology Department Curriculum History